Kaweees/kaweees.github.io/README.md

 <!-- ABOUT THE PROJECT -->

 My personal website and blog.
-Peeking under the hood, it uses Hugo, a static site generator written in Go, and Continuous Integration/Continuous Deployment (CI/CD) via a GitHub Actions workflow I created for automatic builds and deployments upon commits.
+Peeking under the hood, it uses [Astro](https://astro.build/), a framework-agnostic static site generator, and [Tailwind CSS](https://tailwindcss.com/), a utility-first CSS framework, to create a fast, modern, and responsive website, and is deployed on Netlify via Docker.

 ### Built With